 The Georgia statute of limitations on credit card debt is six years.
-Upon the expiry of six years since a default, the debt will become time-barred.
+Upon six years since a default expiry, the debt will become time-barred.
 This means that a creditor or collector will not be able to go to court to obtain civil judgments compelling the debtor to pay.

 Nonetheless, time-barred does not mean that what is owed cannot be collected, only that you cannot be sued in court for it.
 If you are confident that the six-year statute of limitations has expired, you can use it to defend against repaying any money owed.